muhammadash717/GenVarDB-Cassandra/README.md

 # **8. Data Access**

-The available user interface to navigate the database can be accessed through the link "http://10.10.100.171:5000" or the IP of remote server.
+The available user interface to navigate the database can be accessed through the provided link in flask.
 Through this interface, users can perform queries by entering the search keyword in the given textbox, select the columns to display and then press the Search button.
 The following is a more comprehensive guide on how to utilize the interface.
 Typically, users can get a single specific variant by specifying the genomic coordinates and the base alterations (such as chr1-11,213,687-A-C).
 The chromosome and position can be entered without base alterations (chr1:10,747,852) to return all variants found in a single position.
 In addition, querying genomic regions is also available, in which users can enter the chromosome, start position and end position (chr1:10,000-20,000) to return all variants present within this region.
 Note that commas are allowed in numbers only (123456 or 123,456).
 Gene names are also allowed by writing gene={GeneName}, for example gene=BRCA2.
 For queries that don’t involve the PK columns, users can write the column name followed by an equal sign and then the search term (Case Sensitive), for example consequence=stopgain or effect=splicing.
 Users can also combine more than one column by using the ‘&&’ symbols.
 For example, if you want to get all known pathogenic variants in the BRCA2 gene, you can enter gene=BRCA2 && intervar=Pathogenic in the search box.
 Please note that when users perform a query that doesn’t involve the PK columns, the server automatically searches for each partition (chromosome) separately and then aggregates the results which takes more time and utilizes more resources.